-The new law will affect 220,000 California drivers who have white and green carpool lane stickers.
-Will your car be affected?
+The new law will affect 220,000 California drivers.
+Will you be affected?

 Zero-emission vehicles and plug-in hybrids bought before 2017 will no longer have access to carpool lanes.

-In 1999, zero-emission vehicles were first allowed to use HOV lanes with an original expiration date of 2008; this was to encourage the purchase of environmentally-friendly vehicles.
-The original expiration date kept being extended and the final expiration date for the program is now on January 1st, 2019.
+In 1999, zero-emission vehicles were first allowed to use HOV lanes with an original expiration date of 2008.
+This was to encourage the purchase of environmentally-friendly vehicles.
+The original expiration date was extended multiple times until they decided January 1st, 2019 would be the final expiration date for the program and thus the green decals.

 Why are the green and white HOV lane stickers expiring?